 Goodness (Year 6) Class

 Welcome to Goodness Class.
-My name is Mr McBride and I am the class teacher this year.
-I am joined in the class team by Miss Wilmot.
+My name is Mrs Minhas and I am the Year 6 teacher; our teaching assistant is Miss Wilmot.

-Year 6 is an extremely important year for the children, as it is their final year at St Augustine before starting secondary school in September.
+Year 6 is an extremely important year for the children as it is their final year at St Augustine before starting secondary school in September.
 A key focus throughout Year 6 will be to ensure that the children take a mature and responsible approach to their education; becoming confident, organised and independent learners.
-The children will be taught a full, broad and balanced curriculum but also some life skills such as cooking and growing vegetables and making food with the produce.

 Please see the Medium Term Plan for more details.